Sarah Bernhardt: La Dame aux camélias and first American tour (1880–1881)

 She and her troupe departed from Le Havre for America on 15 October 1880, arriving in New York on 27 October.
 On 8 November in New York City, she performed Scribe's Adrienne Lecouvreur at Booth's Theatre before an audience which had paid a top price of a stunning $40 for a ticket.
 Few in the audience understood French, but it was not necessary; her gestures and voice captivated the audience, and she received a thunderous ovation.
 She thanked the audience with her distinctive curtain call; she did not bow, but stood perfectly still, with her hands clasped under her chin, or with her palms on her cheeks, and then suddenly stretched them out to the audience.
 After her first performance in New York, she made 27 curtain calls.
 Although she was welcomed by theatre-goers, she was entirely ignored by New York high society, who considered her personal life scandalous.

 Bernhardt's first American tour carried her to 157 performances in 51 cities.
 She travelled on a special train with her own luxurious palace car, which carried her two maids, two cooks, a waiter, her maître d'hôtel, and her personal assistant, Madame Guérard.
 It also carried an actor named Édouard Angelo, whom she had selected to serve as her leading man, and, according to most accounts, her lover during the tour.
 From New York, she made a side trip to Menlo Park, where she met Thomas Edison, who made a brief recording of her reciting a verse from Phèdre, which has not survived.
 She crisscrossed the United States and Canada from Montreal and Toronto to Saint Louis and New Orleans, usually performing each evening, and departing immediately after the performance.
 She gave countless press interviews, and in Boston posed for photos on the back of a dead whale.
-She was condemned as immoral by the Bishop of Montreal and by the Methodist press, which only increased ticket sales.
+She was condemned as immoral by the Bishop of Montreal, Édouard-Charles Fabre, and by the Methodist press, which only increased ticket sales.
 She performed Phèdre six times and La Dame Aux Camélias 65 times (which Jarrett had renamed "Camille" to make it easier for Americans to pronounce, despite the fact that no character in the play has that name).
 On 3 May 1881, she gave her final performance of Camélias in New York.
 Throughout her life, she always insisted on being paid in cash.
 When Bernhardt returned to France, she brought with her a chest filled with $194,000 in gold coins.
 She described the result of her trip to her friends: "I crossed the oceans, carrying my dream of art in myself, and the genius of my nation triumphed.
 I planted the French verb in the heart of a foreign literature, and it is that of which I am most proud."